-New forms of labor organization are going to constitute themselves in this context, with activities realized through the labor of thousands of people by the means of digital media, setting up a real form of mass cooperation.
-Historically, the mass cooperative labor began in mid-1990, when the internet gains scale through the hackers’ activities to setup WI-FI networks with free access (Deskmag Magazine 2010).
-From that point, a lot of community spaces appeared linked to entrepreneurs and innovation, the training of local regional and global cooperation networks.
+New forms of labor organization will constitute themselves in this context, with activities realized through the labor of thousands of people employing digital media, setting up a tangible form of mass cooperation.
+Historically, the mass cooperative labor began in the mid-1990, when the internet gains scale through the hacker's activities to set up WI-FI networks with free access (Deskmag Magazine 2010).
+From that point, many community spaces appeared linked to entrepreneurs and innovation, the training of local regional and global cooperation networks.

-In an attempt to provide explanations for changes in labor organization motivated by the insertion of expanded information and communication technology, several investigations were carried out in contexts that use mass cooperative labor, such as Linux, InnoCentive, Open Innovation, Crowdsourcing.org, Wikipedia, YouTube, Amazon, Unilever, IBM, Honda, Camiseteria, eBay, Twitter, Facebook (Brabham 2008; Lakhani et al. 2007; Postigo 2003; Terranova 2000).
+In an attempt to provide explanations for changes in labor organization motivated by the insertion of expanded information and communication technology, several investigations carried out in contexts that use mass cooperative labor, such as Linux, InnoCentive, Open Innovation, Crowdsourcing.org, Wikipedia, YouTube, Amazon, Unilever, IBM, Honda, Camiseteria, eBay, Twitter, Facebook (Brabham 2008; Lakhani et al. 2007; Postigo 2003; Terranova 2000).

 The primary observation and preliminary analysis of academic papers about mass cooperation generate a classification (not exhaustive) of mass cooperation types: i. cooperation in networks/portals that aggregate research and development issues – participation occurs through incentive the resolution of problems; ii.
 Cooperation in networks/portals that aggregate production activities of goods/services – the participation occurs through incentive to present the results of productive activity in a database accessed by buyers; iii.
 Cooperation in creative competitions or tournaments of smaller time/best answer – participation occurs through the incentive of a prize for winning the contest; iv.
 Cooperation in Open Source – the participation occurs through the incentive of collective production, free and open of particular good/service as the result of labor creation, development, and continuous improvement; v.
 Cooperation in cyber-activism-participation occurs through the incentive to develop activities that make possible free access or customization of goods/services that have been produced in closed/private logic.

-It is relevant to make clear that the types listed above are not related to how the collaboration occurs between subjects who act in that cooperation types.
-The empirical research on the Android development is classified as manifestation type of Cooperation in Open Source.
+It is relevant to clarify that the types listed above are not related to how the collaboration occurs between subjects who act in that cooperation types.
+This empirical research on Android development is classified as a manifestation type of Cooperation in Open Source.

 Methodological procedures